I attended my first Art of Mentoring course in 2009 at Wilderness Awareness School in Duvall Washington.

 There’s so much more I could say about the art of mentoring.
 We haven’t even scratched the surface yet.

-If you want to learn some cool tricks for exploring nature in a sensory way, just click the little forest secrets video banner right below this article and you can register for free trainings and updates from this website.
+If you want to learn some cool tricks for exploring nature in a sensory way, check out my forest secrets video training.

 Hi I would like to buy the book Coyote Guide connecting with nature second addition.
 I’m in Ontario.

 Hi Gloria, they were recently getting ready to print a bunch.
 Hopefully they will be available soon 🙂